 NHSDC provides information, assistance, peer to peer education and lifelong learning to its conference participants, website members and other interested parties in the articulation, planning, implementation and continuous operation of technology initiatives to collect, aggregate, analyze and present information regarding the provision of human services.

-Fall 2014 Conference and Institute – Register Today!
+Fall 2014 Conference and Institute – Sold Out

 National Human Services Data Consortium Fall Conference and Institute will be held in the Washington D.C. area (Crystal City).
 The Conference is on October 21 & 22, 2014 and the Pre-Conference Institute is on October 20, 2014.
-Please visit our event registration site for conference registration.
-Our recent conferences have sold out so you will want to register as soon as possible.
+The Institute is sold out and registration is closed.

 As in past years, the NHSDC conference is a HUD approved conference.
 Therefore, HMIS funds awarded under the Continuum of Care (CoC) program may be used to attend the 2014 NHSDC Fall Conference.
 Funds included in the Training and Technical Assistance line of the HMIS budget may be used for costs associated with attendance at training sessions that are qualified-and pre-approved by HUD Headquarters, such as this NHSDC conference.
 Projects without funds designated for HMIS do not have an HMIS budget, and, therefore, are not eligible to use supportive service funds to attend this event.

 NHSDC is also excited to announce an interactive “Train the Trainer” session on the Client Access, Assessment, and Referral Experience System (CAARES) Design.
 This session takes place on October 20, 2014, the day before the official kick-off of the Fall 2014 NHSDC Conference.
-Advance registration is required and seating is limited.
-Registration is $65.00 per person through our conference web site.
+The Institute has sold out and registration is closed.
 For a detailed description, please visit the Institute Page.

 Client focused system of care design is the cornerstone to developing an effective and productive coordinated access, assessment, and referral system.
 The purpose of the CAARES Institute is to begin training community leadership on how to facilitate the development of a client-focused system of care within their own communities to support coordinated assessment system development, identify and implement prioritization strategies, develop written standards, and facilitate performance measurement.
 The Institute is designed to address all knowledge levels of coordinated assessment system design from beginner to expert.